CNLM’s T32 in Learning and Memory welcomes four new scholars

 Rachael Hokenson (Dr. Tallie Z. Baram)

 Modern technology has helped every aspect of our lives, however, it has also created an environment of constant stress.
 How are the stresses of modern life impacting learning and memory?
 Rachael Hokenson’s research seeks to understand the differential effects of modern-life stress on learning and memory in men and women.
 Rachael is also co-chair of the Irvine Brain Bee, an annual competition for high school students, founded and hosted by the CNLM.
-Rachael is also on her way to becoming a double (B.A. and Ph.D.) alumna of UCI — Zot zot zot!
+Rachael is also on their way to becoming a double (B.A. and Ph.D.) alum of UCI — Zot zot zot!

 We look forward to working with this brilliant group of scholars over the coming year and are excited to watch them develop into tomorrow’s leaders in neuroscience.